domob-inc/reporting_api/reporting_api.md

 region=SPECIFIC_REGION_CODE

 You can use this method to obtain specific country statistics.
-You can find the regoin code map at the bottom of the Region Code appendix.
+You can find the regoin code map with ISO_3166-3(https://zh.wikipedia.org/wiki/ISO_3166-3), and you can search the region code in https://countrycode.org/

 ### v1.0.2
 Add USD($) currency type for reporting. you can add a "cur=usd" query param to get reporting currency type as USD, "cur" param is optional, default currency type is RMB. (using bid exchange rate from Yahoo! and updated by day, this number should be only used for reference, actual exchange rate may different.)